How to Hack a Data Science Interview: Part I

 Stay Tuned for Part II

 Now that we have a basic understanding of the goal of an interview and have identified that knowing how to interpret the question is as important as the answer itself we should explore some common interview questions.
-Stay tuned for Part II of this blog which will dive into some real interview questions and discuss how best to answer them!
+Check out Part II of this blog which will dive into some real interview questions and discuss how to answer them best!